MujunZ/A2Map/README.md

 Thanks to Udacity hard-working mentors, Karol, Sarah_m, etc., reviewers and Zhilian Dai for your in time help whenever I stuck myself in a corner.

-I finally finished（hopefully) this project at the last night of the third months.
+I finally finished（hopefully) this project at the last night of the third month.